 If you run WordPress on a Windows host or your local development for WordPress is Windows, you already are running PHP somewhere.

 WP-CLI is a PHP “phar” file that will run on your machine as long as you have PHP available to execute.

 WP-CLI is packaged as a “phar” file.
 This is an entire PHP application compiled into an executable file that runs using PHP.

 Instructions to Install WP-CLI on Windows

 Here is a detailed overview of how to install WP-CLI on Windows.

 Once you have downloaded it, move it to where you want to keep it.
 This example will assume a very simple path: c:/wp-cli

 Open a Windows Command Prompt or the PowerShell and enter the following

 You should get a result that looks like this:

-If that’s what you got, congratulations!
-You have installed WP-CLI successfully.
+If that’s what shows up, congratulations!
+You have successfully installed WP-CLI on Windows.